TEV Rangatira: Financial losses, subsidy and withdrawal

 For almost a decade the Steamer Express route had lost traffic between the North and South islands to its competitors.
 In 1962 New Zealand Railways had introduced its Cook Strait rail ferries on the 55 nmi route between Wellington and Picton, offering a much shorter sea crossing for freight and cars.
-Domestic aviation between the two islands was also expanding and becoming more affordable, especially after the National Airways Corporation (now part of Air New Zealand) introduced Boeing 737-200 aircraft in 1968.
+Domestic aviation between the two islands was also expanding and becoming more affordable, especially after the New Zealand National Airways Corporation introduced Boeing 737-200 aircraft in 1968.

 Before the loss of the Wahine in 1968, the Maori and the Wahine were used to provide a regular two-ship overnight service between Wellington and Lyttelton with one ship departing from each port every night and arriving early the next day at the other port.
 Following the loss of the Wahine, the Maori, and after 1972 the Rangatira, provided a single ship service with a night crossing in one direction followed by a day crossing in the opposite direction.
 The day crossings proved to be very unpopular with passengers and the less frequent and irregular service was unpopular with both passengers and freight shippers.
 The perception created by the loss of the Wahine that the Lyttelton to Wellington ferry service was a less safe option hastened the decline of passenger numbers.

 Rangatiras long route and the high fuel consumption of her turbo-electric propulsion made her uncompetitive from the start.
 Running her on the Steamer Express resulted in substantial losses, which by 1974 were at a rate of NZ$4 million a year.
 On 1 July 1974 the NZ Ministry of Transport chartered Rangatira for six months in order to keep the service running, and on 16 February 1975 the ministry renewed her charter for 12 months.
 In the 12 months to 31 January 1976 Rangatira earned NZ$6.3 million but had cost NZ$10 million to operate. on 3 March 1976 Ministry of Transport renewed the charter "for a short period" until a more affordable replacement ship could be brought into service.

 Rangatira worked the Steamer Express for four and a half years.
 In that time she made 2,096 crossings and carried a total of 832,260 passengers and 139,656 vehicles.
 However, that meant that her average loading per crossing was only 397 passengers (just over half capacity) and 67 vehicles (about one-third capacity).

 On 14 September 1976 Rangatira left Lyttelton on her last inter-island crossing, reaching Wellington the next day.
 She was not replaced on the route: her withdrawal was the end of the Steamer Express service.